Meet Our Staff

 Victoria Dumbuya, Director of the National AmeriCorps Anti-Hunger and Opportunity Corps VISTA Program

 Victoria Dumbuya manages Hunger Free America’s AmeriCorps*State program.
 In this capacity, she is responsible for managing the program, which places 26 full- and part-time members at soup kitchens, food pantries, and anti-poverty organizations throughout New York City.
 She joined the Coalition in Fall 2006.

 A graduate of Rutgers University, Victoria previously served as an AmeriCorps national service Team and Service Leader at Hands on Atlanta, a non-profit that coordinates tens of thousands of volunteers with service opportunities in over 400 organizations and schools throughout Atlanta, Georgia.

 Denise Fernandez, NOEP Program Coordinator

 Denise is a member of Hunger Free America's Nutrition Outreach and Education Program (NOEP) staff.
-NOEP offers free and confidential services to connect hungry New Yorkers with nutrition assistance programs, especially food stamps.
-In an effort to reach eligible NYC residents, Denise travels through out the city to educate the diverse communities about ways to apply for and receive food stamps.
+NOEP offers free and confidential services to connect hungry New Yorkers with nutrition assistance programs, especially SNAP.
+In an effort to reach eligible NYC residents, Denise travels throughout the city to educate the diverse communities about ways to apply for and receive SNAP.